 Clinical Trials

-The Research and Innovation Division can assist investigators through the Clinical Trials approval process and can advise investigators what is available in wide network of support at Great Ormond Street Hospital (GOSH) and the UCL Great Ormond Street Institute of Child Health (ICH).
+The Research and Innovation Directorate can assist investigators through the Clinical Trials approval process and can advise investigators what is available in wide network of support at Great Ormond Street Hospital (GOSH) and the UCL Great Ormond Street Institute of Child Health (UCL GOS ICH).

-Research involving a Clinical Trial with an Investigational Medicinal Product (CTIMP) in an interventional study falls under the EU Clinical Trials Directive (2001/20/EC) and is subject to The Medicines for Human Use (Clinical Trials) Regulations 2004.
-A clinical trial of investigational medicinal product cannot start until:
+Research involving a Clinical Trial with an Investigational Medicinal Product (CTIMP) in an interventional study falls under The Medicines for Human Use (Clinical Trials) Regulations 2004.

 A Clinical Trial of an Investigational Medicinal Product (CTIMP) is defined in the Medicines for Human Use (Clinical Trial) Regulations 2004 as: